 In Cooper’s lab, we watched as a wheelchair on an elevated moving platform adjusted its wheels to stay level.
 The device could even climb stairs if needed.

 “I think robotics is going to be a big thing in the future for people with disabilities,” explains Cooper, adding that Pittsburgh is the perfect place to work on such projects.
+Robotics is already making waves in the realm of surgery wherein surgical robots are being developed and used.
+This technology is constantly being improved with better materials and parts – this blog post here details some of the latest developments in the field designers and engineers are spearheading when it comes to the use of more robust materials.

 We walked across the hangar-sized lab to the HERL team’s smart kitchen.
 The cabinets came complete with a robotic arm that can open them and an oven that could turn on and off remotely.